 “Poverty is one of the root causes of health problems in indigenous communities,” the paper said.
 “Tackling the various types of poverty will help the communities overcome most of their health issues.”

-Urgent recommendations include improving the basic infrastructures in villages and formulating a post-pandemic recovery plan to help these communities rebuild their lives.
+Urgent recommendations included improving the basic infrastructures in villages and formulating a post-pandemic recovery plan to help these communities rebuild their lives.

 “The NGOs, CSOs, universities and corporations can play an essential role in being the helpline between the government and the indigenous communities through the pandemic and should be engaged to continue their work in providing support post-pandemic, be it socially or economically.”